jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - Consider removing the "all_function_calls" thing and replacing it with: `identifier f = {identifier wrapper_function_returns.wfr, identifier wrapper_function_args.wfa, ... };`

+- Split up coccinelle file, primarily for ease of understanding, but also some other benefits
+  - If we do this, in the second pass we can match for any functions with `debugfs_node *` as a return type or argument instead of a regex

-- not catching wrappers
+- (is this still a problem?) not catching wrappers
+  - Recreate the problem in my test file
   - Missed `static void drbd_debugfs_remove(struct debugfs_node **dp)` in `drivers/block/drbd/drbd_debugfs.c` because of double pointer.
 Dumb.
   - Might need two passes: one to transform wrappers, and then we can use the wrappers in the next pass
-    - If we do this, in the second pass we can match for any functions with `debugfs_node *` as a return type or argument instead of a regex
-    - I think we can just do `depends on` to run rules in order without having to split the file up
-  - Recreate the problem in my test file

 - spatch needing two runs to work
   - Issue with parallelism?
+  - Need `--chunksize=1`?
   - Need `--recursive-includes`?
   - Try Kees' method to use coccicheck <https://github.com/kees/kernel-tools/tree/trunk/coccinelle#run-in-parallel>
   - Example now is `drivers/scsi/lpfc/`